Think Brick Australia represents Australia's clay brick and paver manufacturers.

 The Brick Cleaning Course is held from 8.30 am to 4.30 pm and runs for 2 consecutive days.
 It has both theoretical and practical components and covers general cleaning and correct identification and removal of all common brickwork stains.

-This course has been designed to reflect the packaging requirements for CPC10108 Certificate I in Construction within the Construction, Plumbing and Services Integrated Framework Training Package (CPC08).
-11 units of competency are required for award of this qualification (8 compulsory units and 3 elective units).
+This course has been designed to reflect the packaging requirements for CPC10111 Certificate I in Construction within the Construction, Plumbing and Services Integrated Framework Training Package (CPC08).
+This has replaced the previous Construction I qualification (CPC10108) which is still valid for accreditation.
+14 units of competency are required for award of this qualification (8 compulsory units and 6 elective units).

 A maximum of one of the three required elective units below may be substituted by selecting a relevant unit of competency from any Certificate I or II construction qualification or qualification in another endorsed Training Package.